kzingler/kzingler.github.io/experience.md

 bringing biopharmaceuticals through phase 1 in house.
 Creation of communication and partnership with patent attorneys.

 4. **Joseph R Skeen Libary**
 Aug 2012 - Feb 2014
 **Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization for files, answering phones, maintaining business relationships, and handling customer service situations.
-**Profect:** Handling all office supply and other orders for the library.
+**Project:** Handling all office supply and other orders for the library.
 Taking care to file employee information and time-sheets in a timely and organized fashion.
 Designing and implementing a novel system for filing library subscription and budget information.
 Handling and directing business calls.
 Active in customer service situations to maintain business and professional relationships.